Glisten/The_Project/Conversation-to-Action-Pull-Platform.md

 * Visualization & navigation in contextualized data
 * Social network communication channels enabling communication

+The platforms needs to be extremely adaptable in terms of design, needs to be built, tested and rebuilt in some sort of regenerative continuum.

+Sort of like a [MMORPG](http://en.wikipedia.org/wiki/Massively_multiplayer_online_role-playing_game) with mutltiple collaboration engines (cad-cam, programing languages, system-modeling architectures, etc, etc, etc) built into it.

 What is needed from the tool emerges readily when it is used in line with some embodied and meaningful purpose.

 ## Harvesting & Making Conversations Productive

+We need meta-spaces that could serve multiple types of collaboration needs.

 We need conversations that are dynamic and ongoing and can adapt. (flow)

 We need to be able to start conversations with no structure and enable the structure to emerge.

+We need to go back and forth between the synchronous and the asynchronous

 We need conversations where we can go back and reflect – turn the asynchronicity in time & space in an opportunity for making new sense rather than diverging  (reflection)

+We need conversations that transition from topic exploration to deliberation

-We need an infinite cannevas, that can enable lots of stuff.
+We need an infinite cannevas, that can enable lots of things to take form, swarming system to co-create narratives at a fast pace, used -behind the scenes- to generate content: blog posts, video storyboards, books, venture startup plans...

 * Wikis don't respond to needs (no construction of discourse)
 * Blogs don't respond to needs (no synthesis/merging of argumentation)
 * [Blog as a tip of a wiki iceberg] (http://communitywiki.org/en/BlogControlledByWiki)?

 ### Overall Requirements

-Sharing & learning
+Share & learn

+Talk while doing, build as we talk

 Capture, harvest content of conversations in all multimedia forms.

+Enable queries, "How do I_______" (for tools, interpersonal strategies, vocabulary) with 'taylored' answers

 Make what we each have and the outputs visible and accessible

-Enable cross silo understanding (Pattern/link languages and protocols) ,
+Enable cross silo understanding (Pattern/link languages and protocols)

 Enable contextualization and cross-reference of data and content

-Contextualize interdependencies, convergences, divergence through visualization of linked data
+Contextualize interdependencies, convergences, divergences through visualization of linked data

 Enable figuring out what is ongoing.
 Help people see what is happening.
 Clearly showing progress and impact, 'evolution in the making' (making aware through engagement)